 If the price of 1 BASE is above $1, the blockchain prints new $BASE to holders of “BASE Shares” (mother of god), a standalone cryptocurrency which is issued in the genesis block and held by early adopters, which then distributes new Basecoins to them as a “dividend.”
 Holders of “BASE Shares” are free to either hold onto their Dividend-Basecoins (thus not bringing the price down) or sell them into the market, pushing out the supply curve and bringing down 1 BASE’s price.
 This process continues until the price of 1 BASE drops to $1.

-Oh, and “BASE Bond” holders are paid not pro rata and pari passu, which is what would happen with a class of bondholders who hold real bonds (which I used to draft for a living), but rather on a first-in first-out basis, like payments are made in a multilevel marketing scheme.
+Furthermore, “BASE Bond” holders are paid not pro rata and pari passu, which is what would happen with a class of bondholders who hold real bonds (which I used to draft for a living), but rather on a first-in first-out basis – which is how payments are made in a pyramid scheme.
 Which of course is all the more incentive for BASE Bondholders to “evangelize” after they buy.

 As a result of all this we are told, again in CoinDesk, that